 By Campbell and Alya from Stingy Nomads

 Sail Rock is one of the most incredible natural Thailand landmarks found in the oceans of Southeast Asia.
 This pinnacle in the water of the Gulf of Thailand is the tip of a colossal rock underwater that sticks out 8m above the surface.
 Locals call the rock Hin Bai.
 The spectacular biodiversity around the beautiful reef that Sail Rock creates makes it world-famous, an amazing underwater world with colorful creatures and massive schools of fish.

 This spectacular pinnacle is located between Koh Tao and Koh Phangan islands in the Gulf of Thailand.
 Many rate Hin Bai as the best spot for Scuba diving in Thailand.
-Strong currents turn this solitary dive site into a haven for marine life, with many giant pelagic shark and fish species frequenting Sail Rock.
+Strong currents turn this solitary dive site into a haven for marine life, with many giant pelagic sharks and fish species frequenting Sail Rock.

-Some of the best experiences here are to be surrounded by massive schools of fish like Chevron Barracuda and Big eye Trevally.
+Some of the best experiences here are being surrounded by massive schools of fish like Chevron Barracuda and Big eye Trevally.
 Schooling Longfin Batfish and Giant Groupers close to the pinnacle makes it feel like you are diving in an aquarium.
 The shark life around Sail Rock is world-renowned, and divers can see Bull sharks and enormous whale sharks exploring this area.
 Hin Bai also has terrific opportunities for macro photographers with plenty of small critters living in the colorful hard and soft coral covering reef stretches.